 Digihost Announces a 60% Increase in Bitcoin Production in 2022

 TORONTO, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Digihost Technology Inc. (“Digihost” or the “Company”) (Nasdaq: DGHI; TSXV: DGHI), an innovative U.S. based Bitcoin (“BTC”) mining company, is pleased to provide unaudited comparative BTC production results for the month, quarter and year ended December 31, 2022, combined with an operations update.
+03, 2023 (GLOBE NEWSWIRE) -- Digihost Technology Inc. ("Digihost" or the "Company") DGHIDGHI, an innovative U.S. based Bitcoin ("BTC") mining company, is pleased to provide unaudited comparative BTC production results for the month, quarter and year ended December 31, 2022, combined with an operations update.
 All monetary references are expressed in USD unless otherwise indicated.

 The Company is pleased to report that it mined approximately 832 BTC during the year ended December 31, 2022, exceeding 2021 annual production of 521 BTC by approximately 60%.